 SLR Consulting has been commissioned to prepare a Preliminary & Detailed Site Investigation (DSI) for the proposed earthworks extent.
 It is expected that any contaminated material will be removed and carted to landfill prior-to any large earthwork operation being undertaken.
-The recommendation from the DSI report will be followed throughout the earthwork operation.
+Please refer to the Contaminated Site Management Plan prepared by SLR Consulting for more information.